 Barangaroo is the site of the old Millers Point Gasworks.
 Although it was decommissioned in 1921, to this day, underneath Hickson Road and the as-yet undeveloped sections of the site there remain by-products of those gasworks - tanks containing coal tar, and large volumes of contaminated soil.

 In 2009, the NSW Environment Protection Authority (EPA) declared that the site required remediation.
-Infrastructure NSW is delivering this remediation in cooperation with the EPA on behalf of Sydney.
+Infrastructure NSW is delivering this remediation in cooperation with the EPA.

 Extensive investigations and planning have been undertaken.
 This has included:

 In the past few years several remediation tasks have already been completed at Barangaroo, including removal of asbestos in landfill at what is now the financial and retail district.
 Two further remediation projects to clean up the old gasworks waste on the site and under Hickson Road have commenced and will take up to three years to complete.

 The first project is underneath Hickson Road, between approximately the addresses of 30-34 and 38 Hickson Rd.
 The second is on site in the northern section of Barangaroo South and the areas known as Blocks Four and Five.